-Pamela Wildermuth is a 4th generation Californian of vaquero ancestry.
-She spent a horse-crazy childhood taking after-school riding lessons, listening to tall tales about her great grandfather, Don Antonio Leiva, and learning to draw with her artist-father.
+Pamela Wildermuth is a 6th generation Californian of Spanish and vaquero ancestry.
+She spent a horse-crazy childhood taking after-school riding lessons, listening to tall tales about her great grandfather, Don Antonio Leiva (caporal on the Tejon Ranch for over 30 years), and learning to draw with her artist-father.
 She went on to major in Advertising Art in college and has been working professionally since 1965.

 Her paintings and drawings are lauded for their authenticity and attention to detail, and have garnered numerous awards, including the prestigious AAEA Founders Award for Oil and two (2) Equine Images Publisher's Awards.
 They have been included in some of the most prestigious exhibitions of equine art and can be found in collections throughout the world, including those of American Academy of Equine Art (AAEA) founder Else Tuckerman and jockey Kent Desormeaux.